FACTBOX-Governments race to regulate AI tools | Law-Order

 UNITED NATIONS * Planning regulations

+its first formal discussion on AI in July in New York.
+Britain, which holds the rotating presidency, is expected to call for an international dialogue about the technology's impact on global peace and security.
 U.N.
 Secretary-General Antonio Guterres in June backed a proposal by some AI executives for the creation of an AI watchdog like the International Atomic Energy Agency, but noted that "only member states can create it, not the Secretariat of the United Nations".
-Guterres has also announced plans to start work by the end of the year on a high-level AI advisory body to regularly review AI governance arrangements and offer recommendations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)